kadena-io/pact/docs/pact-reference.md

 ```

 Import an existing MODULE into a namespace.
 Can only be issued at the top-level, or within a module
 declaration.
 MODULE can be a string, symbol or bare atom.
-With HASH, validate that the remote module's
+With HASH, validate that the imported module's
 hash matches HASH, failing if not.
 Use [describe-module](#describe-module) to query for the
 hash of a loaded module on the chain.